 Swimming with a Foley catheter is not recommended.
 Swimming with a Foley catheter can lead to serious complications such as infection or dislodgement of the catheter.

-Foley catheter is a type of urinary catheter that is inserted through the urethra and into the bladder to drain urine from the body.
+A Foley catheter is a type of urinary catheter inserted through the urethra and into the bladder to drain urine from the body.
 Patients who need to wear a Foley catheter may wonder if they can still enjoy activities such as swimming.

 Understanding Foley Catheter